-The five engagement centres are hosting a series of Legacy Festivals over the spring and summer months of 2019.
-The festivals are intended to enable participants and attendees to better understand the challenges and opportunities of collaborative work around history, heritage and commemoration.
+The five engagement centres hosted a series of Legacy Festivals over the spring and summer months of 2019.
+The festivals were intended to enable participants and attendees to better understand the challenges and opportunities of collaborative work around history, heritage and commemoration.

-Each festival has been given a unique theme and will be dedicated to reflecting on public history and heritage, exploring the different types of collaborative work that has been done around First World War subjects since 2014, and to thinking about future/potential collaborations and how community organisations and academics can continue working together to explore all aspects of the past.
+Each festival was given a unique theme and was dedicated to reflecting on public history and heritage, exploring the different types of collaborative work that has been done around First World War subjects since 2014, and to thinking about future/potential collaborations and how community organisations and academics can continue working together to explore all aspects of the past.

 • 22 and 23 March: Birmingham, Midland Arts Centre, theme ‘Diversity’

 • 18-25 May: Belfast (multiple venues), theme ‘Shared heritage’

 • 5 and 6 July: Cardiff (multiple venues), theme ‘Community activism’